* 20th Anniversary: 2003 to 2023 *

 Whiskey Jacks at Arrow River Not rated yet

 My grandson Brody with a Whiskey Jack at their camp on Arrow River, Ontario west of Thunder Bay.
-Barry's Response - Well, looks like a good time, …
+Barry's Response - Looks like a good time, Janice. …

 funnel cloud Not rated yet